 Tips and tricks to making your event musically magical...

 These helpful tidbits are catered more toward wedding clients, however, there are some wonderful nuggets of wisdom for all events.
-Let's create an enjoyable experience your event guests.
+Let's create an enjoyable experience for your event guests.

 Remember to plan ahead with clear, realistic, and achievable expectations for your vendors.

 1. Music Planning & Budget

 First and foremost, plan ahead, know your budget and be realistic with expectations.
 It is never too early to start planning.
 Based on a formal industry study of 2017 weddings, wedding couples underestimate how much they will spend on their wedding event by 40%.
 Wedding couples spend an average of $600 on wedding musicians.
 Just a couple years later, Denver weddings cost an average of $25,147 in 2019.

 On the topic of budget, be open and clear with your wedding vendors.
 If you do not feel comfortable talking directly about your budget, give your wedding or event vendor a price range.
 Booking vendors and discussing budget and rates should not be a sneaky game of "ha!
 I gotcha!"
 Truly professional vendors will work with you.
 But again, be realistic.
 If you do not know what your budget is, just say so but plan on doing your own research as well.
 Remember, every vendor sets their own rates.